Ilocos Sur: Climate

 The climate is generally dry as defined by the Hernandez climate classification—the dry months are from October to May.
 The southernmost portion in Cervantes is wet with rain evenly distributed throughout the year while the southeastern part of Sugpon receives less precipitation.
 The rainy season arrives in August while January and February have the lowest precipitation.
-The mean temperature in the province is 27 C. January is the coldest.
+The mean temperature in the province is 27 C. January is the coldest month, with average minimum temperatures dropping to around 21 °C (70 °F).